batpigandme/thirdbit/_posts/2018/12/2018-12-01-a-week-in-the-life.md

   <td>
     Haddad is the team's gnomologist.
     He also has a PhD in ecology,
-    but spent most of his time in the field rather than in front of a computer.
+    but did most of his research in the field rather than at a computer.
     He has picked up a little bit of R since joining Lhawang's team last year, and has learned enough about Git and the shell to get by, but still feels like a novice when it comes to computing.